-Alfanar recognizes the value of bringing business sector rigor to philanthropic investing and made this a core tenet of Alfanar's model.
+Ben Halim recognized the value of bringing business sector rigor to philanthropic investing and made this a core tenet of Alfanar's model.
 Over time, Alfanar has developed a formalized, multistage due diligence process to determine whether organizations show early signs of having the potential to grow and sustain their impact over the long term.
-"There isn't a single organization we work with that doesn't have a formal business plan as a result of our investment, since sustainability is a core pillar of our approach," says Mouracade.
-Ben Halim also understood that Alfanar would have to adapt the private sector's approaches if it was to work in a space where impact matters more than profit.
+"There isn't a single organization that we work with that doesn't have a formal business plan, since we believe in sustainability the most," says Mouracade.
+Still, Ben Halim understood that Alfanar would have to adapt the private sector's approaches if it was to work in a space where impact matters more than profit.
 For example, Alfanar prioritizes investees' "reach within marginalized communities" over their "total reach" metrics.
 Define clear goals Identify "opportunity gaps" in the sector, where your support can have the greatest impact

-Alfanar observed a gap in the Arab philanthropic funding landscape: few, if any, donors were providing risk-tolerant capital to social enterprises entering their growth phase.
+Ben Halim observed a gap in the Arab philanthropic funding landscape: few, if any, donors were providing risk-tolerant capital to social enterprises entering their growth phase.
 Having seen how venture philanthropy addressed a similar gap in other countries, Ben Halim brought this approach to the Arab region.
-Alfanar adopts a clear investee selection process to avoid organizations that are out of scope - including start-ups and mature enterprises - and solely supports growth-stage social enterprises that many other funders ignore.
+Alfanar adopts a clear investee selection process to avoid organizations that are out of scope-including start-ups and mature enterprises-and solely supports growth-stage social enterprises that most other funders ignore.
 Alfanar also conducts research to surface organizations that would most benefit from its unique funding and support.
 For example, the Alfanar team in Egypt, with funding from SODIC, recently mapped education-focused organizations that best fit the model.
 Build capabilities Build organizations' capacity to grow, in addition to providing funding

-Alfanar understands that financing comes first, but promising organizations also need support in other vital areas.
+Ben Halim understood that financing comes first, but promising organizations also need support in other vital areas.
 Alfanar dedicates significant team time in working closely with investees, providing guidance, mentorship, and business planning support, and connecting them to external experts in topics such as accounting and product distribution.
-Exited investee Nafham's CEO and co-founder Mostafa Farahat attests: "The Alfanar team was very engaged from the beginning.
+Nafham's CEO and Co-Founder Mostafa Farahat attests: "The Alfanar team was very engaged from the beginning.
 They are partners, not just investors."
 In order to address common areas of capacity-building, Alfanar developed its ASSET program to train investees on a standard set of foundational topics for social entrepreneurs.
 Learn and evolve Invest in tools and guidance to evaluate impact